 A few weeks ago, I had the opportunity to formally meet fellow blogger Jehrod Alain at a local event.
 I knew of him and was familiar with his work, but had never been able to introduce myself and talk about writing and building a brand and all that good stuff.
 It was definitely worth the wait.

 Immediately into our conversation, we began talking about living with purpose, being authentic and keeping positive people in your circle.
-He shared some of his favorite authors and a little bit about his background as and when we somehow got into the topic of competition.
+He shared some of his favorite authors and a little bit about his background when we somehow got into the topic of competition.

 I’ve never believed much in competition.
 I mean, obviously you want to be the best out of everyone else that’s doing what you’re doing, but that doesn’t mean you have competitors.